2i2c-org/team-compass/administration/reimburse.md

 We do all of our reimbursements via our fiscal sponsor, {term}`CS&S`.
 There is a different process for employees vs. contractors, see below for more details.

+## Where should I ask questions about reimbursement?

+If you've got a question about Ramp and reimbursement policy, send an [e-mail to the CS&S team](#css-contact).

 ## What can be reimbursed?